sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_cython.rst

 .. highlight:: cython

-There are two related mechanisms to deal with interrupts:
+Sage provides two related mechanisms to deal with interrupts:

 * :ref:`Use sig_check() <section_sig_check>` if you are writing mixed
   Cython/Python code.
 Typically this is code with (nested) loops where